How to Choose a Bankruptcy Lawyer

 These sites will provide a randomized list of attorneys who practice in your area.
 There is no cost to you for the referral list.
 Attorneys pay to have their names listed on the sites.

 Your local bar association will also have a referral service.
 If you call or inquire online, they will provide you free of charge with a list of members who practice the specialty you seek.

 How Much Does It Cost to File Bankruptcy?

 The subtext here is, “Should I choose an attorney by how much she charges?”
 Admittedly, this might be your primary concern.
 After all, you’ve probably been dealing with financial issues for some time and don’t have much left to spread around.

 You’ll have three separate costs when you file a bankruptcy case.

-- Credit Counseling Fee: The pre-filing credit counseling session and post-filing financial management course are provided by independent organizations who charge a fee, usually between $25 and $50.
+- Credit counseling fee: The pre-filing credit counseling session and post-filing financial management course are provided by independent organizations that charge a fee, usually between $25 and $50.
 Your attorney can usually give you the names of services available in your area and online.